-The Compensation Committee of the Company's Board of Directors was formed on September 14, 1995 and during 2000 was comprised of David N. Lambeth and H. Joseph Smead.
-Neither of these individuals was at any time during fiscal 2000, or at any other time, an officer or employee of the Company.
+The Compensation Committee of the Company's Board of Directors was formed September 14, 1995 and during 2001 comprised David N. Lambeth and H. Joseph Smead.
+Neither of these individuals was at any time during fiscal 2001, or at any other time, an officer or employee of the Company.
 No executive officer of the Company serves as a member of the board of directors or compensation committee of any other entity that has one or more executive officers serving as a member of the Company's Board of Directors or Compensation Committee.